OutdoorEd.png

 Practical experiences are a key requirement for assessment tasks.
 Engagement in a minimum of one outdoor experience per semester is required.

-Unit 1: Exploring outdoor experiences
+Unit 1: Connections with outdoor environments

 Unit 2: Discovering outdoor environments